“Superb musicianship and palpable enthusiasm…creating a sense of human communication with the divine.”

 Known for his authenticity and soulful musicianship, Eliyahu Sills has been performing music for over 20 years on multiple instruments, including bansuri (the bamboo flute of India), and Turkish and Arabic ney (the reed flute of the middle east), the upright bass, and electric bass.
 He performs throughout the country with his critically acclaimed bands The Qadim Ensemble, BOLO, and as a solo artist as well as collaborating with many highly acclaimed musicians.

 Eliyahu has performed and recorded with Arabic oudist and singer Naser Musa, Iranian Santoor player Hamid Saeidi, Ethiopian born jazz/soul vocalist Meklit Hadero, world music with Rupa & the April Fishes, devotional music with Shimshai, middle eastern music with oudist/composer Yuval Ron, Za’atar, and with members of Diwan Halev, West African folk music with the Palm Wine Boys, soul roots reggae with the Original Intentions, acoustic soul with Sparlha Swa conscious Hip-hop with Rebels Advocate, and Hindustani Ragas with Jason Ranjit Parmar.

-Eliyahu has studied for over a decade with the Hindaustani bansuri flute master G.S.
+Eliyahu has studied for over a decade with the late Hindaustani bansuri flute master G.S.
 Sachdev, one of the worlds most highly esteemed musicians in that ancient tradition.